 Section E: Thesis and Dissertation Committees

 Thesis Advisory Committee: A thesis advisory committee must be established for each student pursuing a master's degree under Plan I (thesis option).
-This committee will consist of the thesis advisor, and at least two other members of the graduate faculty, possibly including a member from an allied program or community organization.
+This committee will consist of the thesis advisor, and at least two other members of the graduate faculty, which may include a member from an allied program or community organization.
 Upon the recommendation of the thesis advisor, the committee is appointed by the program director with the approval of the college/school Dean.
 Appointment of committee members to thesis committees must follow the policies of appointment to the Graduate School Faculty (see Article I, section C).

 PhD Dissertation Advisory Committee: A PhD dissertation advisory committee shall consist of five members of the graduate faculty, including one member of an allied department.
-One of the five members must be from an outside department and that outside member may be from another institution, provided the faculty member has been granted Special membership on the Graduate Faculty.
+One of the five members must be from an outside department with related specialties and that outside member may be from another institution, provided the faculty member has been granted Special membership on the Graduate Faculty.
 Upon the recommendation of the dissertation advisor, the committee is appointed by the program director with the approval of the college/school Dean.
 Appointment of committee members to dissertation committees must follow the policies of appointment to the Graduate School Faculty (See Article I, section C).